YuraLeo94/training-website/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

+## Steps how to run the project locally:

+- In the first terminal need to run `npm run server` to get data from server.
+- To run the project need to open one more terminal and run `npm start`.

+**Note:** Before all steps need to run `npm i`/`npm install` **Link for origin repo -** `https://github.com/YuraLeo94/Book-store-Angular-Jurijs`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.